Inform. Inspire. Empower.

 Consultant | Producer | Nerd

 Dr. Mebane also shares a her own stories and ideas through blogs, social media and podcasts.
-She personally writes on public health communications, health policy and health care, and collaborates with her network of experts to support other topics, including public health and education.
+She personally writes on the intersection of public health and arts and entertainment and student affairs.

 World-class Training and Experience